 Rumor has it that, during the commercial break, Brad chased Charlie around the studio wildly swinging a Louisville Slugger at the hapless mascot.
 I am also investigating the charge that Sheriff Al Cannon, who was at the station for a taped interview, joined in the fracas by running around slapping the crap out of anyone who was handy.

 It is my understanding that Brad is in the process of conducting an investigation into the hidden dangers of umbrella hats.
 We should all salute WCBD for its deep concern for the welfare and safety of the consuming public.
-These folks deserve high praise in their efforts to keep Lowcountry citizens informed on vital issues.
+These folks deserve high praise for their efforts to keep Lowcountry citizens informed on vital issues.

 There is cause for concern, however, about persistent rumors which have surfaced about Brad’s early television career in Cleveland where he allegedly hosted a public access show called “Ask Rita the Butt Puppet”.
 I recently received a grainy, blurred video from an anonymous source who stated that this short lived call-in show was an Ann Landers type of program where listeners were invited to spill the sordid details of their personal life to an obnoxious and abusive butt-puppet.